amoldhamale1105/frostbyte/README.md

 - Paging and virtual memory management
 - FAT16 filesystem support
 - VFS (Virtual filesystem)
+- Multi-user mode with login prompt
 - Serial console interactive shell
-- POSIX compliant system calls and commands
+- POSIX compliant system calls, library functions and commands
-- POSIX signal handling framework
+- POSIX signal handling framework with default and custom handlers
-- Custom signal handlers in user programs
-- Custom standard library funtions
-- Executing custom programs with command-line arguments
+- Custom program execution on shell with command-line arguments
 - User inputs (stdin) to foreground user programs
-- Foreground and background process management
+- Foreground and background process control

-You can execute commands and programs on the shell by simply entering their name with or without executable suffix.
+You can execute commands and programs on the shell by simply entering their name with or without extension.
 Commands entered on the shell are case insensitive.
-All executables on frostbyte need to have the `.bin` suffix to be qualified as an executable.
-However, during execution, usage of the `.bin` suffix is optional
+All executables on frostbyte need to have the `.bin` extension to be qualified as an executable.
+However, during execution, usage of the `.bin` extension is optional
 For example, all of the following commands will result in `frostbyte` as output
 ```
 uname